 That being said, it’s absolutely worth your time, and with its size, it shouldn’t be too difficult to find a corner to yourself.
 Backpackers and campers can easily avoid the crowds; those who prefer waking up to Italian espresso should look to the 32-room Glacier View Lodge (the only glacier-view resort in Canada) and sign up for a private morning glacial tour of the Columbia Icefield Skywalk.

 Three glacier-fed lakes — Lower, Middle, and Upper Joffre Lakes — give this park its name, though “park” is a tiny bit of a misnomer.
 Yes, it’s a park, but for all intents and purposes, it’s a hiking trail.
 Park five minutes south of Lower Joffre Lake, and in about 2.5 hours, you’ll be resting along the edge of Upper Joffre Lake, where you can camp for the night or picnic on the water before heading back to civilization.

 Pacific Rim National Park Reserve

-Kananaskis Country doesn’t make the list because it’s not a park — but it used to be part of Banff before its downsizing in the 20th century.
+Kananaskis Country doesn’t make this list because it’s not a park — but it used to be part of Banff before it was downsized in the 20th century.

 Now, it’s parks, plural — 11 to be precise.
-Because of its confusing designation (and its proximity to Banff), the trails are rather quiet: The four-mile Read’s Tower hike feels like Fjord Norway, the six-mile trek to Sarrail Ridge would be one of the best in Glacier, the easy 2.5-mile Grassi Lakes hike will get you your own private Moraine Lake-esque experience.
+Because of its confusing designation (and its proximity to Banff), the trails are rather quiet.
+The four-mile Read’s Tower hike feels like a Norweigan fjord, the six-mile trek to Sarrail Ridge would be one of the best if it was in Glacier National Park, and the easy 2.5-mile Grassi Lakes hike will get you your own private Moraine Lake-esque experience.
 And there are dozens more, each tucked into a corner of the Canadian Rockies that could be all yours.